Instore: History

-Instore plc, formerly Brown & Jackson plc, was the parent company of "...instore", operating 340 stores across the United Kingdom, also including Poundstretcher and Ponden Mill branded sites.
+Brown & Jackson plc was the parent company of the retailer, operating 340 stores across the United Kingdom, including Poundstretcher.

-The ...instore name was created as part of a major rebranding of the existing, value led Poundstretcher business that had been trading since 1981.
-In September 2002, the company concluded a programme of rebranding half its Poundstretcher stores as "...instore" in an attempt to reposition the business as a more mid market retailer.
+The Instore name was created as part of a major rebranding of the existing, value led Poundstretcher business that had been trading since 1981.
+In September 2002, the company concluded a programme of rebranding half its Poundstretcher stores as Instore in an attempt to reposition the business as a more mid-market retailer.

-Trading subsidiaries What Everyone Wants, Your More Stores and the Famous Brunswick Shoe Warehouse were also disposed of at this time.
-In 2004 Brown & Jackson sold its Polish retail business, which operated since 1999, to South African Pepkor.
+In the early 2000s, Brown & Jackson's trading subsidiaries What Everyone Wants, Your More Stores and the Famous Brunswick Shoe Warehouse were also disposed of at this time.
+In 2004, Brown & Jackson sold its Polish retail business, which operated since 1999, to South African Pepkor.
 In July 2005 the company adopted the name of Instore plc, replacing the previous Brown & Jackson plc name.